hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 ## Workflow

 ## Conduct Periodic Inventory Cycle Count in the Store
-The inventory count process initiates within the store, where store associates leverage the Cycle Count App to count the physical inventory.
+The inventory count process initiates within the store, where store associates leverage the Cycle Count App to conduct the cycle count.
 Upon completion of the cycle count, associates record the new inventory count into the app.
 Subsequently, the app automatically identifies the difference between the actual physical count and the corresponding systemic inventory levels, facilitating accurate and efficient inventory reconciliation.

 ### Pushing Cycle Count File to HotWax Commerce
 Store associates upload the Cycle Count file from the app to the HotWax Commerce server.
 Store managers review this file, approve it, and subsequently, inventory cycle count variances are recorded in HotWax Commerce.